How to Tackle IB English Paper 2 Prompts: Tips and Strategies

 How BartyED’s IB English Tutors Can Help You Prepare

 At BartyED, our expert IB English tutors are keenly aware of the challenges that the IB English Paper 2 holds.
 It is a complex task that requires IB learners to engage multiple skills at once, and each one of these skills must be carefully developed over time.
 That’s why our team of experienced tutors work closely in a one-on-one environment with each student to ensure that they understand the skills needed to succeed and how best to apply them.
 Our focus is on building confidence and developing writing skills that are highly adaptable so that, regardless of the prompts, IB English candidates feel prepared to take on the task.
-If you think that you or your child could benefit from the guidance of a BartyED IB English tutor, reach out to us today by phone (+852 2882 1017) or email (enquiries@bartyed.com).
+If you think that you or your child could benefit from the guidance of a BartyED IB English tutor, reach out to us today by phone (+852 2882 1017), email (enquiries@bartyed.com), or contact us via the form below.

 Frequently Asked Questions